 Ukraine’s energy sector has been deeply transformed and liberalized since 2014.
 The government eliminated illegal schemes, leading to a transition from large budget deficits to healthy profits from the state gas company, Naftogaz.
 Steps are also underway to boost Ukraine’s domestic energy production and increase gas extraction as part of efforts to reduce the country’s dependence on energy supplies from Russia – a dependence that has previously left Ukraine particularly vulnerable to blackmail by Russia.

 In 2018, the Government abolished the controversial and non-transparent mechanism for the issuance of special permits for subsoil use.
 Instead, the practice of open auctions was introduced for the granting of licenses for natural resource extraction, which provides unique opportunities for increasing oil and gas production in Ukraine.

-In 2014, the National Bank of Ukraine (NBU) started a massive campaign to “cleanse” the banking sector, as a result of which more than 100 banks were closed.
-The results are already evident – in 2019 Ukrainian banks collectively made a $2.3 billion profit – an historic level for the sector.
+During the last 5 years the National Bank of Ukraine (NBU) started a massive campaign to “cleanse” the banking sector, as a result of which more than 100 banks were closed and Ukrainian banks collectively made a “historical” $2.3 billion profit in 2019.